Squares in London: Name and shape

 Some squares such as Granary Square are paved; others like Russell Square have grass and trees; many others have diverse communal gardens.
 Most of those that are actually square have the word in their name, and these are listed below.
 Others more flexibly identified do not.
 Such notable lists are commonly identified as list of garden squares or estate gardens, communal gardens, formal gardens, about which many books have been written.
 Increasingly, spaces are being constructed that are legally private, though in practice open to the public (Paternoster Square).

 The Royal Borough of Kensington and Chelsea contains over a hundred garden squares whose use is restricted to residents, almost all share a name with their directly adjoining road.
 Residents may contract with private contractors or with the council, in which case the council charges those residents, typically at the same time as council tax.
 One instance is a lens (pointed oval), The Boltons.

 Toward the public end of the public/private continuum, London's growth has taken in village greens.
 A minority of these partly or wholly survive such as Newington Green to form council-run open spaces breaking up housing, road networks and/or retail streets.
 The categories of greens and garden squares become more well-visited where larger than an informal scale.
 These are mainly government-run, characteristic parks and open spaces in London.
 By subtle distinction their less urban equivalent amounts to London's 26 commons most of which were diminished in the period of legal inclosure and/or the city/county's 16 country parks.

 History

 Development of squares

 The making of residential squares fell into decline in the early 20th century, one of the last notable such squares having been designed by Edwin Lutyens for Hampstead Garden Suburb.
 Numerous squares were in danger of filling in for further building.
-This was banned by the London Squares Act of 1931.
+This was banned by the London Squares Preservation Act 1931 (21 & 22 Geo.
+5. c. xciii).
 In the last quarter of the 20th century a fashion for making office squares developed, a trend led by the Broadgate development.
 Developers such as London Square, Berkeley Homes and Taylor Wimpey (in the first two instances through their London subsidiaries) have built and set aside land in more than one of their 21st century London developments to create those of the residential type.
 More broadly, mixed-use squares to give a focal area have become a resurgent planning design, reflected for instance in Times Square, Sutton and Canada Square, Canary Wharf.